decred/cspp/README.md

 libraries and headers to be installed for the server to compile and link against.
 On Ubuntu 18.04:

-  $ sudo apt-get install libflint-dev libmpfr
+  $ sudo apt-get install libflint-dev libmpfr-dev

 ## License